enzonr/MAL_TRK_MALARIA_CS_AND_FOCI/docs/mal_cs_foci_tracker_design.md

 ## 3.2 prefixes

-_Throughout the metadata package, elements are prefixed with either &quot;MAL&quot; an object which os shared with other Malaria programmes, &quot;MAL-CS&quot;; an object which is for the case surveillance program, &quot;MAL-FOCI&quot; for objects which are part of the Malaria Foci programme, and GEN, which are generic for our standard metadata packages._
+Throughout the metadata package, elements are prefixed with either "MAL" an object which os shared with other Malaria programmes, "MAL-CS" an object which is for the case surveillance program, &quot;MAL-FOCI&quot; for objects which are part of the Malaria Foci programme, and GEN, which are generic for our standard metadata packages.

-##
-3.3 Unique Identifiers
+## 3.3 Unique Identifiers

 The programs use different unique identifiers to aid with deduplication and with locating a case/foci.
 These include automatically generated IDs and should be adapted to local needs.